-This guide provides an overview of how SAP NetWeaver works on Google Cloud Platform (GCP), and provides details that you can use when planning the migration of your existing SAP NetWeaver system, or for a new implementation.
+This guide provides an overview of how SAP NetWeaver works on Google Cloud Platform (GCP), and provides details that you can use when planning the migration of your existing SAP NetWeaver system, or when implementing a new system.
 GCP is certified for running SAP NetWeaver application servers ABAP and Java, and SAP products based on these application server stacks.

 This guide does not cover the specifics of deploying the SAP NetWeaver system.
 To learn how to plan for your deployment of SAP NetWeaver, see the SAP NetWeaver Master Guide.